appcircleio/appcircle-docusaurus/README.md

 ```

 - **title**: The title of the document.
-- **description**: his is critical for SEO.
+- **description**: This is critical for SEO.
 Keep it under 160 characters to ensure full visibility in search engine results.
 - **tags**: Include relevant tags that describe the document's content.
 This helps in categorizing the documentation.

 ## Linking Strategy